-That’s ok because you still learned what doesn’t work and that is precious experience to you.
+That’s ok because you still learned what doesn’t work and that is a precious experience to you.

 So, if you plan on using AccuRanker you must set and forget it so the tool doesn’t distract you from getting real work done.

-I recommend a free Chrome extends called Block Site.
+I recommend a free Chrome extension called Block Site (Google it).
 It will block AccuRanker for specific time intervals.